Monday, 24 November 2025

 By guarding them, we will be

-guarded and grounded by them.
+guarded and grounded in them.

 The unified names